aztfmod/terraform-azurerm-caf/documentation/conventions.md

 ### CEC2: Using global_settings configuration object

 An object called ```global_settings``` is created and used by the module.
-It governs the creation of resources based on a set of common criteria (naming convention, prefixes, region of the deployment, name of the environment, tags inheritance settings, etc.), the content of this object is defined in ```locals.tf``` of the root module.
+It governs the creation of resources based on a set of common criteria (naming convention, prefixes, suffixes, region of the deployment, name of the environment, tags inheritance settings, etc.), the content of this object is defined in ```locals.tf``` of the root module.
 The content of this variable can be customized when the module is called in order to inherit and shared the configuration settings consistently across landing zones.

 The default content is: